mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 Consider if we wanted to compare 1-week, 2-week, and 3-week retention metrics on a single plot.
 If we use forward-looking windows, then the point labeled 2020-01-01 describes the same set of users for all three metrics and how their activity differs over time.
-If we used backwards-looking windows, then each of these three metrics is considering a separate population of users.
+If we use backwards-looking windows, then each of these three metrics is considering a separate population of users.
 We'll discuss this in more detail later.